Zubdata/Google-Maps-Scraper/README.md

 6. Wait for the code review and address any feedback received.

+7. You can also contribute by updating the readme.md.

 ## License

-The Google Maps Scraper tool is open-source software licensed under the <a href="https://github.com/Zubdata/google-maps-scraper/blob/main/LICENSE">GNU GENERAL PUBLIC LICENSE</a>
+The Google Maps Scraper tool is open-source software licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/Zubdata/Google-Maps-Scraper/blob/main/LICENSE) 📜

 ## Support

 If you encounter any issues or have any questions or suggestions, please feel free to open an issue.
 We appreciate your feedback and are here to assist you.

-Happy scraping with Zubdata's Google Maps Scraper!
+Happy scraping with Zubdata's Google Maps Scraper! ✨